Cousin marriage in the Middle East: Turkey

 In Turkey the rate of consanguineous marriages based on previous studies is around 1 in 5 marriages, where most cases of consanguineous marriage are found commonly in rural Turkey and Eastern Anatolia regions of Turkey where the population is mainly Kurdish.

 Outside the Middle East

 Consanguineous marriages are also notably high in some countries or regions outside of the Middle East.

 Caucasus

-In the Southern Caucasus, cousin marriages usually happen among Azeris and ethnically related minorities such as Tats, Talysh and Mountain Jews, whereas among the neighboring Armenians and Georgians, It is considered a social taboo to marry up to seventh generation cousin, however, the practice is common among the Yazidi communities living in these counties.
+In the Southern Caucasus, cousin marriages usually happen among Azeris and ethnically related minorities such as Tats, Talysh and Mountain Jews, whereas among the neighboring Armenians and Georgians, It is considered a social taboo to marry up to seventh generation cousin, however, the practice is common among the Yazidi communities living in these countries.
+The Azerbaijani Parliament passed amendments to the Family Code in June 2025, prohibiting consanguineous marriages.
+Under the new changes, which will come into effect in July 2025, individuals with common grandparents will be barred from marrying.

 In the Northern Caucasus, cousin marriages only happen among the ethnicities of Dagestan, while the ethnicities of the rest of the neighboring North Caucasian republics hold similar taboo to these of their counterparts in Armenia and Georgia.